 Societal and family pressures and lack of acceptance can cause anxiety and depression and other mental health issues.
 This is why it's important that you receive counseling and support throughout and even after your transition.
 It is also important to have emotional support from other people, such as from a support group or from close friends and family.

 Recognizing and treating gender dysphoria early can reduce the chance of depression, emotional distress, and suicide.
 Being in a supportive environment, being free to express your gender identity in a way that makes you comfortable, and understanding your options for treatment can help relieve anxiety and depression.

 Different treatments can relieve symptoms of gender dysphoria.
 However, reactions from others to the person's transition including social and legal difficulties during the transitioning process can continue to create problems with work, family, religious, and social life.
 Having a strong personal support network and choosing providers with expertise in transgender health greatly improve the outlook for people with gender dysphoria.

 When to Contact a Medical Professional

-Make an appointment with your health care provider if you or your child has symptoms of gender dysphoria.
+Make an appointment with a provider with expertise in transgender medicine if you or your child has symptoms of gender dysphoria.